dhaval-d/signedurl/README.md

 Once request is initiated, send URL to client so that client can upload data(using PUT method) to URL.

+#### Things to be changed/considered for using this sample code:
+1. Create your own bucket and use that name.
+2. Customize your code for authentication.
+I am using service account key file.
+More details below.
+3. THIS IS A SAMPLE CODE---- DON'T USE IT FOR PRODUCTION.

 #### Please note:
 For authentication I am using service account key file.
 However, there are many options.